Create Bins in Power BI

 Power BI Bins or buckets help create a range of data, similar to SQL Buckets.
 Let me show you how to create bins with an example.

-For this Power BI bins demonstration, we will use the SQL Data Source we created in our previous article.
-So, Please refer Connect to the SQL Server article to understand the Data Source.
+For this bins demonstration, we will use the SQL Data Source we created in our previous article.
+So, please refer to the Connect to the SQL Server article to understand the Data Source.

 Create Bins in Power BI